Peter-210/cpp/README.md

 ## Build and Run
 - Refer to the [Usage](#usage) section of this guide for details on `modes`
-- All modes follow a similar step with slight differences.
-The general order is as follows:
+- All modes follow a similar step with slight differences

+### Build and Run (Prod Mode)
 1. Run the Docker Container
 ```
 ./script/docker.sh -p